Robert Borgatta: 1975-1985—Sculpture

-1980-1990—Wilderness Series
+1980-1990—Wilderness series

 The charcoal drawings, flower paintings and close-ups of bodies of water and plants are his latest works and have never been exhibited.
 At least twenty of these paintings were sold from his studio to private collectors.
 Robert concentrated the latter part of his life on producing works rather than exhibiting.
 His painting subjects came from the national parks and gardens he visited, and he approached these works as portraits rather than landscapes.
-The water paintings and paintings of grasses were his personal favorites—he liked best what seemed chaotic or unorganized and then finding reason, patterns and rhythms, from a scene viewed at a park or garden.
+The water paintings and paintings of grasses were his personal favourites—he liked best what seemed chaotic or unorganized and then finding reason, patterns and rhythms, from a scene viewed at a park or garden.

 The charcoal drawings would become the “Wilderness Series” and the themes and forms of these drawings found their way into the paintings.
-Robert would use turpentine to wet the paper and with a palette knife would then work with this wet medium, creating the image from the black liquid mass.
-(This technique was borne from an accident when he had spilled turpentine on a charcoal drawing he had been working on.)
+Robert would use turpentine to wet the paper and with a palette knife would work with this wet medium, creating the image from the black liquid mass.
+(This technique was borne from an accident when he had spilled turpentine on a charcoal drawing he had been working on).
 Once it dried, he would create the drawing by erasing light out of the charcoal mass.
-Attention to the negative spaces in a composition was a favorite theme in all of his works across media.
+Attention to the negative spaces in a composition was a favourite theme in all of his works across media.